mfarache/jekyll-now/_posts/2019-12-05-S3-as-database-vs-Dynamo.md

 ## Latency / Throughput

 Although S3 is a super-reliable system in terms of not losing your data, I'm afraid we cannot say the same about latency.
 You can expect times below 400ms, however there is no guarantee that on certain conditions that time can be well over 4secs.
-If your application cannot cope in that scenario,

 S3 is designed for throughput, not necessarily predictable (or very low) latency.
 In fact its latency is much higher than a real database (be it a sql database, dynamodb, elasticsearch, etc)